Automated recurring scans and email reporting for WordPress

-In the Automated recurring scan schedule section you set up your schedule.
-Select desired frequency of the Quick Scan and specify the time of the Full Scan.
-By default all automated recurring scans are turned off.
+In the Automated recurring scan schedule section, you set up your schedule.
+Select the desired frequency of the Quick Scan and specify the time of the Full Scan.
+By default, all automated recurring scans are turned off.

 The Scan results reporting section is about reporting.
 Here you can easily and flexibly configure conditions for generating and sending reports.

 What issues would you like to include in an email report?

 An email report will only include issues that match any of the selected types in the Report an issue if any of the following is true filter.
 So this setting works as a filter for issues you want to get in a report.
 The report will only be sent if there are issues to report and the following, a selected option is true.

 When does the scanner send an email report to you?

 The second condition is configured with the Send email report setting.
 The report will be sent if a selected option is true: